What is targeted services?

 Contact the targeted services secretary at your child's school for more information.

-Targeted services summer school is an optional, five-week program and is only available to students who have qualified academically based on district and state assessment scores and/or district reading and math benchmarks.
+Targeted services summer school is an optional, four-week program and is only available to students who have qualified academically based on district and state assessment scores and/or district reading and math benchmarks.
 For specific information regarding the possibility of your child attending the summer program, please contact your child's classroom teacher.

 The summer program follows the same school year expectations of strict attendance and behavioral policies.
 Summer school is a privilege and adhering to these policies will promote an atmosphere that will provide the best educational learning experience for all of our summer school students.